jlevy/og-equity-compensation/README.md

 Ultimately, the value of your equity depends on whether and when you are able to convert it into stock that you sell for cash.
-With public companies, the answer is relatively easy to estimate, since as long as there are no restrictions on your ability to sell, you know the current market value of the stock own or might own.
+With public companies, the answer is relatively easy to estimate—as long as there are no restrictions on your ability to sell, you know the current market value of the stock you own or might own.
 What about private companies?

-Liquidity events are the usual way shareholders in private companies sell their stock.
+A liquidity event is usually what makes it possible and profitable for shareholders in a private company to sell their stock.
-However, individuals may sometimes be able to buy or sell stock (“gain liquidity”) in private companies.
+However, individuals may sometimes be able to gain liquidity while a company is still private.

 - 🄳 A **secondary market (or secondary sale, or private sale)** transaction is when private company stock is sold to another private party.